emirpasic/browser-font-rendering-test/README.md

     Server Images
     scaling
     css transformations
     etc.

 Remarks:

-- chrome, terrible font rendering without glow
+- chrome, terrible font rendering without shadow
-- glow very slow in IE and firefox (fast in chrome and opera)
+- shadow very slow in IE and firefox (fast in chrome and opera only)
-- webgl pretty but slow
+- WebGL best-looking but slow (unfeasible for 5k+ letters)
+- SVG very slow even on Chrome (stopping there)

 Conclusion: